djzevenbergen/LocalBandsList-API/README.md

 ```

-* create a file named "appsettings.Development.json" in the LocalBusinessLookup folder
+* create a file named "appsettings.Development.json" in the LocalBandsList folder
 * populate it with the following text (replacing with your credentials)

 ```